luukvdmeer/sfnetworks/README.md

 ```

 ## Contribution
 We look very much forward to contributions to the package.
-Please refer to the [contributing](CONTRIBUTING.md) for further details.
+Please refer to the [contributing](CONTRIBUTING.md) guide for further details.

 This project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.